Making full use of your events calendar

 The next line asks if there is a Link Page, this is the page on the website associated with the event, if there is, you can set a hyperlink to it.
 A fundraising activity such as a fireworks display will no doubt have information on prices, times and maybe competitions on the day; or a theatrical group might have more information on an event with such information as the cast, timings and synopsis.
 Using the drop down menu select the page on your website that includes this information.
 If you haven't got any more information at the time you are adding the event, ignore this question, you can always go back later and select the event and add information.

-There are two more fields which you can define.
+There are two more fields that you can define.
 Do this in Manage Control File, in the box headed General, there are two fields Event Label 3 and Event Label 4.
-A Lions/Rotary/Round Table club might name these fields Venue and Time for their event calendar; a group whose events take place in the same place eg a threatre might choose to include Time only.
+A Lions/Rotary/Round Table club might name these fields Venue and Time for their events calendar; a group whose events take place in the same place eg a theatre might use the venue field (because it remains the same for every event) as a description so that there can be a few words to describe the performance (a comedy, a drama, a poetry reading, etc).

 Useful shortcuts